Why You Need To Be Active On A Regular Basis

 Physical activity has been shown to improve memory and cognition in adults.
 These benefits occur because exercise increases blood flow to the brain and enhances communication between nerve cells.
 As a result, cognitive function tends to improve along with better memory recall.
 In addition, being physically active can reduce the risk of dementia by up to 50%.

-4) It Increases Life expectancy And Reduces The Risk Of Cancer And Other Diseases
+4) It Reduces The Risk Of Diseases

 How Active Should You Be?